 As tomorrow is Sunday and only few miners will be working we did the obligatory mine tour today and obviously it was the right decision to chose the little more expansive (nevertheless cheap) agency that is most recommended in the guide books.
 After the tour we met someone who took another company and got much less compared to our adventure.
 By the way: we had to sign that the company was not responsible for injuries or death occurring during the tour.

 The trip started quite harmless.
-A bus took us from the office to another house were we got our equipment, waterproof jackets and trousers, Wellingtons , a helmet and a headlight.
-Then we went to the miners’ supermarket (some 6 sqm) where we bought dynamite (available without restrictions) and soft drinks as presents for the minors.
+A bus took us from the office to another house where we got our equipment, waterproof jackets and trousers, Wellingtons, a helmet and a headlight.
+Then we went to the miners’ supermarket (some 6 sqm) where we bought dynamite (available without restrictions) and soft drinks as presents for the miners.

 Finally to the mine.
 The entrance is at 4325m and right from the start we had to pass narrow passages so low that we had to walk bent down deeply.
 Close to the entrance there was a small museum that wasn’t too informative.
 Then we visited El Tio, the uncle, a statue of the devil, as mentioned above, he and Pachamama (mother earth) are the owners of the minerals and decide over the miners’ fate.
 Our guide Pedro did explain us a lot about that and we gave a cigarette and some alcohol to El Tio.

 We visited another group of miners who worked seven days a week.
-Pedro explained us that there were a lot of fiestas these days and the miners could not afford a day of if they wanted to finance the alcohol etc. for the parties.
-They spend all of the day in the mine, eat nothing but coca leaves which seems to be very justified considering their working conditions.
+Pedro explained to us that there were a lot of fiestas these days and the miners could not afford a day off if they wanted to finance the alcohol etc. for the parties.
+They spend the whole day in the mine, eat nothing but coca leaves which seems to be very justified considering their working conditions.
 If I hadn’t seen it myself I couldn’t believe it.

 On the way back we visited a place where the ore was pulled up with electric winches and Keith and I, as the only male tourist in our group of six, were to help the minors shovelling the ore in the rubber baskets used for the transport.
 Due to the close connection to the outside the air was much better here and the work was comparatively feasible though very, very exhausting.